J-Arji/MovieAppDemo/README.md

 4. Wait for SPM to fetch all dependencies.
 5. Register and generate an API key from The Movie Database ([TMDB](https://developer.themoviedb.org/docs/getting-started)).
 6. Save the API key as API_KEY in the Config.xcconfig file.
+7. Ensure you have Xcode 15 or higher and iOS version 17 or higher.
-7. Run the app using Command + R.
+8. Run the app using Command + R.
-8. Good luck 🎉
+9. Good luck 🎉